smblott-github/jk-navigator-too/README.md

 ## JK-Navigator-Too

 With JK-Navigator-Too (jkn2), you can use `j` and `k` to select elements on a number of popular web sites;
-(for example, to select search results on Google, or news stories on the BBC, or Reddit posts, and so on.
+for example, search results on Google, or news stories on the BBC, or Reddit posts, etc.

 In addition, the `Enter` key activates the link associated with the selected element.
 Searching Google usually becomes something like `j-j-Enter`; browsing